kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Build project with MCUBoot

+- [ ] Download a binary file with HTTP client

+- [ ] Boot on the new image after downloading the binary file

+- [ ] Add Updater class/service to manage firmware upgrades (on top of HttpClient, DFU subsystem)

+- [ ] Solve the Shared Callback Registration problem in the Network class

+- [ ] Add application events manager using zbus

+- [ ] Add a script to download and setup the project (intellisense, structure, venv...)

+- [ ] Automate updating the README.md Build footprint table automatically by running a post build

+- [ ] Add asserts on arguments for all user class methods

+- [ ] Add thread safety to user classes

 - [ ] Run app in Renode

 - [ ] Add configurable vscode tasks

 - [ ] Integrate Renode + robot in the CI workflow

-- [ ] Solve the Shared Callback Registration problem in the Network class

 - [ ] Add native simulator to vscode build task

-- [ ] Add a script to download and setup the project (intellisense, structure, venv...)

 - [ ] Add static code analysis with CodeChecker